josephg/egwalker-paper/reg-text.typ

 // - _Cached transform positions (optional)._ We can optionally store the transformed positions of each event.
 This allows the document state to be recomputed much faster in many cases.
 And because of the similarity between transformed positions and original positions, this data adds a very small amount of file overhead in practice.

-// TODO: the next two paragraphs could be omitted if we're short of space We use several further tricks to reduce file size.
+// TODO: the next two paragraphs could be omitted if we're short of space
+// We use several further tricks to reduce file size.
 For example, we run-length-encode deletions in reverse direction (due to holding down backspace).
 We express operation indexes relative to the end of the previous event, so that the number fits in fewer bytes.
 We deduplicate replica IDs, and so on.

-Peers can optionally also store a copy of the document's content, after all changes have been merged.
-This allows documents to be loaded directly from disk, without any additional overhead.
-(The event graph is only needed when merging concurrent changes).
+Replicas can optionally also store a copy of the final document state reflecting all events.
+This allows documents to be loaded from disk without replaying the event graph.

 We send the same data format over the network when replicating the entire event graph.
-When sending a subset of events over the network (e.g., a single event during real-time collaboration), references to parent events outside of that subset need to be encoded using the $(italic("replicaID"), italic("seqNo"))$ event IDs, but otherwise a similar encoding can be used.
+When sending a subset of events over the network (e.g., a single event during real-time collaboration), references to parent events outside of that subset need to be encoded using event IDs of the form $(italic("replicaID"), italic("seqNo"))$, but otherwise the encoding is similar.

 = Evaluation <benchmarking>